Saadullah162003/msn-academy-intern/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js (Vercel Serverless API)

-This project allows students, interns, and competitors to verify their certificates online by entering a certificate ID and selecting their role.
+This project allows students, interns, and competitors to enroll themselves into the academy, verify their certificates online by entering a certificate ID and selecting their role, and contact them for in of information

 ---